tibel/Caliburn.Light/doc/composition.md

 ##### ViewModel Composition

-One of the most important features of Screens and Conductors in Caliburn.Micro is that they are an implementation of the Composite Pattern, making them easy to compose together in different configurations.
+One of the most important features of Screens and Conductors in Caliburn.Light is that they are an implementation of the Composite Pattern, making them easy to compose together in different configurations.
 Generally speaking, composition is one of the most important aspects of object oriented programming and learning how to use it in your presentation tier can yield great benefits.
 To see how composition plays a role in this particular sample, let's look at two screenshots.
 The first shows the application with the CustomersWorkspace in view, editing a specific Customer’s Address.
 The second screen is the same, but with its View/ViewModel pairs rotated three-dimensionally, so you can see how the UI is composed.

 *Editing a Customer’s Address*